 What's the Amazon Tap?

 It can survive up to nine hours of playback after a full charge with the provided charging cradle.
-That's plenty of time for on-the-go activities, but not without issues.
+That's plenty of time for on-the-go activities, but it's not without issues.

 So does the Amazon Tap hold up to the Echo and Echo Dot?

 Top 4 Cons of Amazon Tap

 The Amazon Tap used to have four distinct problems that made it inferior to similar products: